mdrijwan/fyp/readme.md

 >Example : Under 'Keyboard' Category, I Added 'Keyboard Stand' as a product on web page.

-* Click Product: You can choose the category you just created and follow the page for adding product
+* Click Product: You can choose the category you just created and follow the page for adding product.

 ### Important Field